How to Make a Will in Illinois

 8. Store your will safely.

-What Happens if I Don't Have a Will?
+What Happens If I Die Without a Will?

 In Illinois, if you die without a will, your property will be distributed according to state "intestacy" laws.
 Illinois's intestacy law gives your property to your closest relatives, beginning with your spouse and children.
 If you have neither a spouse nor children, your grandchildren or your parents will get your property.
-This list continues with increasingly distant relatives, including siblings, grandparents, aunts and uncles, cousins, nieces, nephews, and great grandparents.
+This list continues with increasingly distant relatives, including siblings, grandparents, aunts and uncles, cousins, nieces, nephews, and great-grandparents.
 If the court exhausts this list to find that you have no living relatives by blood or marriage, the state will take your property.

-No. You can make your own will in Illinois, using Nolo's Quicken WillMaker & Trust.
-However, you may want to consult a lawyer in some situations.
-For example, if you think that your will might be contested or if you want to disinherit your spouse, you should talk with an attorney.
-Nolo's will-making products tell you when it's wise to seek a lawyer's advice.
+You may want to consult a lawyer in some situations.
+For example, if you think that your will might be contested or you have especially complicated goals, you should speak with an attorney.
+See Do I Need an Attorney to Make My Estate Plan?

 To make a will in Illinois, you must be: